-One of the questions Crown Clinic’s hair transplant surgeon Asim Shahmalak is often asked is: how does stress and your general lifestyle can affect your hair?
+One of the questions Crown Clinic’s hair transplant surgeon Asim Shahmalak is often asked is: how do stress and your general lifestyle can affect your hair?

-Can stress make you hair go grey?
+Can stress make your hair go grey?
 And can it also make your hair fall out?

 You only have to look at the hairlines of some of the politicians currently fighting the general election to see that there might be some truth in this.

 Prime Minister David Cameron’s hair has been thinning since he took over at 10 Downing Street five years ago.
 You can see that his crown is noticeably thinning.

 He would clearly benefit from a hair transplant to repair the damage.
 Cameron has also started to show the first few flecks of grey – unsurprising in a man of 48.

 The Labour leader Ed Miliband, 45, has a full head of hair but he is starting to go grey and has a large patch of greying hair on top of his scalp.